LaunchCodeEducation/java-web-development/src/chapters/control-flow-and-collections/array.rst

 We learned about arrays in Java in :ref:`a previous lesson <array>`, so let’s spend a moment comparing them to ``ArrayLists``. ``ArrayLists``
-are generally easier to use that Java's ``Array``.
+are generally easier to use than Java's ``Array``.
 Let's see why this is.

 Why does Java have both ``Arrays`` and ``ArrayLists``?
 The answer is historical, at least in part.
 Java is a C-style language, and arrays are